lw-kong/opt_gene_circuit/README.md

 # opt_gene_circuit
-A small program to optimize gene circuit parameters for adaptation.
+A small program to optimize gene circuit parameters for adaptation, utilizing the automatic differentitation from TensorFlow.

 My environment during coding: python 3.8, tensorflow 2.3.